 RIV4 is already marketed in several countries for use in adult population.
-The current study aims to show that RIV4 elicits a non-inferior immune response in children and adolescents 9 to 17 years of age as compared to adults 18 to 49 years of age, in order to extend marketing authorization to the pediatric population.
+The current study aims to show that RIV4 elicits a non-inferior immune response vs licensed IIV4 in all participants aged 3 to 8 years, in order to extend marketing authorization to the pediatric population.